Russo-Ukrainian war (2022–present): Naval blockade and engagements

 The Moskva was, according to Ukrainian sources and a US senior official, hit on 13 April by two Ukrainian Neptune anti-ship cruise missiles.
-The Russian Defence Ministry said the warship had suffered serious damage from a munition explosion caused by a fire, and that its crew had been evacuated.
+The Russian Defence Ministry said the warship had suffered serious damage from a munition explosion caused by a fire and that its crew had been evacuated.
 Pentagon spokesman John Kirby reported on 14 April that satellite images showed that the Russian warship had suffered a sizeable explosion onboard but was heading to the east for expected repairs in Sevastopol.
 Later the same day, the Russian Ministry of Defence stated that the Moskva had sunk.
-On 15 April, Reuters reported that Russia launched an apparent retaliatory missile strike against the missile factory Luch Design Bureau in Kyiv where the Neptune missiles used in the Moskva attack were manufactured.
+On 15 April, Reuters reported that Russia launched an apparent retaliatory missile strike against the missile factory Luch Design Bureau in Kyiv, where the Neptune missiles used in the Moskva attack were manufactured.
 On 5 May, a US official confirmed that the US gave "a range of intelligence" to assist in the sinking.

 On 1 June, Russian Foreign Minister Sergey Lavrov asserted that Ukraine's policy of mining its own harbours to impede Russian maritime aggression had contributed to the food export crisis, saying: "If Kyiv solves the problem of demining ports, the Russian Navy will ensure the unimpeded passage of ships with grain to the Mediterranean Sea."
 On 23 July, CNBC reported a Russian missile strike on the Ukrainian port of Odesa, swiftly condemned by world leaders amid a recent UN- and Turkish-brokered deal to secure a sea corridor for exports of foodstuffs.

 On 26 December 2023, Ukraine's air force attacked the Russian landing ship Novocherkassk docked in Feodosia.
-Ukraine said it was destroyed.
-Russian authorities confirmed the attack, but not the loss, and said two attacking aircraft were destroyed.
-Independent analysts said the ship's loss could hamper future Russian attacks on Ukraine's coast.
+Ukraine said it was destroyed, a claim that independent analysts confirmed.
+Russian authorities claimed that two attacking aircraft were destroyed.
 On 31 January 2024, Ukrainian sea drones struck the Russian Tarantul-class corvette Ivanovets in the Black Sea, causing the ship to sink.
 On 14 February, the same type of Ukrainian sea drones struck and sank the Russian landing ship Tsezar Kunikov.